Showing posts with label Thi. Janaki Raman. Show all posts

 “Where were you keeping the cash?”

 “In my bag.
 I brought it very carefully and gave it to you.
-You told me we can settle it in the morning, gently sulking that I was trying to move you away from your chair, and you kept it safely in your safe”
+You told me we could settle it in the morning, gently sulking that I was trying to move you away from your chair, and you kept it safely in your safe.”

-“You a sinner!
-How skilfully you could narrate it as if really happened?”
-Duraiyappa yelled in high pitch, his face looked pale as if slapped by some demons.
-“Come here to see da…my entire body coils with shame,” he shrieked and went it, opened the safe and exposed its interiors.
+“You are a sinner!
+How skillfully you could narrate it as if really happened?”
+Duraiyappa yelled in a high pitch; his face looked pale as if slapped by some demons.
+“Come here to see the… My entire body coils with shame,” he shrieked and went in, opened the safe, and exposed its interiors.
 Opened other iron boxes and wooden boxes.
-Look well…see it with your own eyes”
+Look well…See it with your own eyes.”

 Chinna Swamy was standing still as if severely smacked on his head.
-He ran to Durayappa’s wife; then ran out.
-He took his complaints to the accountant, village headman as his tongue dried up, lips shivering and the body trembling.
+He ran to Durayappa’s wife and then ran out.
+He took his complaints to the accountant and village headman as his tongue dried up, lips shivering, and the body trembling.
 The men of that village came there.
-Duraiyappa was sitting like a mad man reclining in his easy chair.
+Duraiyappa was sitting like a madman, reclining in his easy chair.
 The almirahs in the hall were kept open.
 Clothes and utensils were found strewn around the floor.

-“Mama…what is this all?
-He is saying something” village headman said.
+“Mama…what is all this?
+He is saying something,” the village headman said.

-“I first thought he is playing funny.
+“I first thought he was playing funny.
 But he kept pledging it is true again and again.
 It is nothing short of a big thunder-like blow on me.
-So simply sat down, totally beaten.
-You can very well rummage the whole house”
+So I simply sat down, totally beaten.
+You can very well rummage the whole house.”

-The village headman and his men enquired everyone and everything again.
+The village headman and his men inquired about everyone and everything again.
 Chinna Swamy cried helplessly.
 They searched everything again.

 “You, the sinner!
 Let your mouth rot.
-He is our Annadada da!
+He is our Annadada, da!
 He is a saint-like man!
 He has offered food in heaps like hills.
-Never raise voice against him” the accountant admonished Chinna Swamy.
+Never raise your voice against him,” the accountant admonished Chinna Swamy.

 A train was passing on the Ganga Bridge at a distance under darkness.
-Chinna Swamy came there from a distant place, and got entangled with the men of Vilancheri Village, complained to everyone, cried in front of everyone, begged almost everyone and at last grew stoic at everything around him- But what did exactly win at last?
+Chinna Swamy came there from a distant place and got entangled with the men of Vilancheri Village, complained to everyone, cried in front of everyone, begged almost everyone, and at last grew stoic at everything around him—but what did he exactly win at last?
 Duraiyappa went to the court.
-The travesty of judgement came with a compromise—that Chinna Swamy had to settle the amount without interest.
-When Chinna Swamy refused to accept the verdict, he was intimidated by the judge that he would pass the judgement making Chinna swamy pay full payment with interest.
+The travesty of judgment came with a compromise—that Chinna Swamy had to settle the amount without interest.
+When Chinna Swamy refused to accept the verdict, he was intimidated by the judge that he would pass the judgment, making Chinna Swamy pay full payment with interest.
 At last, accepting this compromise by way of settling it with his own money…

 Chinna Swamy’s wife was still sitting in prayer.
 Would anyone believe it?
 Let alone what had happened.
 Would anyone believe what is happening today?’

-Chinna Swamnmy rose.
+Chinna Swamy rose.
 Climbing on two steps, he stopped and said, “Wait, I couldn’t pray.
-My heart was just resenting Duraiyappa for his deeds”.
+My heart was just resenting Duraiyappa for his deeds.”.
 He then got into the water and bathed again.

-When he came out of water, she said, “Don’t dig out the old things when you meet him.
+When he came out of the water, she said, “Don’t dig out the old things when you meet him.
 If he had come back, do strike up a casual conversation, thinking that you have washed away his sins by performing an ablution.
-If he hadn’t come back from the temple, we will pack up and leave the place immediately before seeing his wretched face”
+If he hadn’t come back from the temple, we would pack up and leave the place immediately before seeing his wretched face.”

 Wednesday, 8 June 2022